Is my money safe?

-- Clicking on "dashboard" or your profile icon
+- Clicking on your profile icon on Home screen

 - Scrolling to the bottom of the page

-If you are registered to the Revolut Payments UAB entity:
+If you are registered to the Revolut Bank UAB entity:

 Almost all deposits with Revolut Bank UAB are insured by the Lithuanian State Company “Deposit and Investment Insurance” (VĮ “Indėlių ir investicijų draudimas”).
 This means that if an insured deposit is not returned as a result of an inability of Revolut Bank UAB to fulfil its financial obligations, the Lithuanian State Company “Deposit and Investment Insurance” shall pay the deposit insurance compensation for deposits to the depositors.
 The maximum amount of insurance compensation for deposits with Revolut Bank UAB for a single depositor is EUR 100,000.
 The amount of deposit insurance compensation is determined by aggregating all the deposits held with Revolut Bank UAB.
 Please note that certain deposits are not insured.
 More details regarding deposit insurance are available here.